 - Wipe down all of your tools with vinegar or lemon juice to remove any traces of grease.

 - In a large bowl (I used the bowl of my stand mixer), combine the egg whites and brown sugar.

 - Place the bowl over a pot of simmering water and whisk often.
 The water should not touch the bowl, since it's the steam that will be heating the egg whites.
 If they heat up too fast, you'll end up with scrambled eggs.

 - Using a candy thermometer, heat the mixture to 160 degrees fahrenheit while continuing to whisk the mixture.
 160 degrees is for food safety issues.
-If you use pasteurized egg whites, you can stop heating around 120-140 degrees until the sugar has dissolved.
+If I use pasteurized egg whites (which I do often), i generally stop heating around 140 degrees until the sugar has dissolved.

-- Add the vanilla extract and cinnamon and beat to combine.
+- Add the vanilla extract and maple syrup and beat to combine.

 - Place one layer of the cake on an 8-inch cake board.

-- Place the cake on a turntable, and apply a thin layer of the frosting on the sides and the top of the cake to lock in the crumbs.
+- Put the cake on a turntable, and apply a thin layer of the frosting on the sides and the top of the cake to lock in the crumbs.

 - Let the frosting set up in the refrigerator for about 30 minutes.

 - Apply the remainder of the frosting to the sides and top of the cake, using an offset spatula and a bench scraper to smooth out the sides.